react-designer/react-designer/README.md

 ### Action strategies

 The actions of `rotate`, `scale`, `drag` are pure functions.
-You can change this behaviours by passing your strategy.
+You can change this actions by passing your strategy.
 The action functions calling with the following object bundle.

     {
       object, // the current object